yihaizhong/AlgorithmsLib/README.md

 # AlgrithmsLib
-some basic code of algrithms
+some basic code of algorithms